Education

 Water aqueduct shapes

-Calculate the cross-sectional areas of different aqueducts to determine which is most effective
+Calculating the cross-sectional areas of different aqueducts

-Aqueducts are constructed to carry watercourses across gaps such as valleys or ravines.
+Aqueducts are constructed to carry water across gaps such as valleys or ravines.
 In modern engineering, the term aqueduct is used for any system of pipes, ditches, canals, tunnels, and other structures used for this purpose.
 Aqueducts can be used to enable water to be transported to areas where it is in short supply.

-The activity sheet includes teacher notes, guidance, useful web links, and links (where appropriate) to the national curriculum in each of the four devolved UK nations; England, Northern Ireland, Scotland and Wales.
+The activity sheet includes teachers’ notes, useful web links, and links (where appropriate) to the national curriculum in each of the four devolved nations; England, Northern Ireland, Scotland and Wales.

-All activity sheets and supporting resources are free to download, and all the documents are fully editable, so you can tailor them to your students' and your schools' needs.
+All activity sheets and supporting resources are free to download, and all the documents are fully editable, so you can tailor them to your class’s and your schools’ needs.

-And please do share your classroom learning highlights with us @IETeducation
+Please do share your highlights with us @IETeducation.

 Related resources